 District 5970 Requirements for Rotary Club Qualification

-For any Club in 5970 to receive DDF for District, or Global the Club must be qualified.
+For any Club in 5970 to receive DDF for District, or Global Grants the Club must be qualified.

 To qualify, a Club must:

 Designate at least one Club member, two are recommended, to attend a Grant Management Seminar.
 Several seminars will be offered prior to the start of the next Rotary year.